nucleome/docs/source/data_service.rst

 If you use the default port 8611, this local data server should automatically load in the Nucleome Browser.
 Otherwise, you can load it manually by following the procedures in :numref:`load_data_service`.
-First, click the \textbf{config} button in the genome browser panel as shown in the Step 1 in :numref:`load_data_service`.
+First, click the \textbf{config} button in the genome browser panel as shown in Step 1 in :numref:`load_data_service`.
 In the configuration interface, click the data server setting button (gear icon in step 2 in :numref:`load_data_service`.
 In the data server setting menu, type a name for your data server in the ``Id`` column and type the web link of your local data server (e.g., ``http://127.0.0.1:<port id>``, here port id is the port specified in NucleServer or NucleData) in the ``URI`` column.
 Click the ``fresh`` button.
 Click the ``Update`` button to refresh the interface and you should see **Active (in green text)** in the rightmost column.
-Finally, select the tracks you want to visualize from the selection boxes of tracks, and click the ``config`` button again to return to the interface of the genome browser.
+Finally, select the tracks you want to visualize from the selection boxes of tracks and click the ``config`` button again to return to the interface of the genome browser.

 .. figure:: img/figures_chapter_6/Load_data_server_manually.png
     :name: load_data_service